 You are only able to visit the castle if you sign up for a one hour guided tour, although you can pick from three different routes (Route 3 is the best):

-- Route I includes the public and guest rooms, as well as the hunting hall and the shooting range.
+- Route I includes the public and guest rooms and the hunting hall, and the shooting range.
 It costs 210 CZK per person.